 First things first – what’s this algorithm change looking at when it judges the quality of your posts, exactly?

 You know clickbait – those articles that sound so irresistibly juicy, you practically need a moist towelette after coming in contact with one.
 With tantalizing writing and a few sneaky linguistic tricks (which we’ll talk about in a second), they make it hard NOT to click on them.

 The problem, of course, is that audiences hate them – and they can even do serious damage to whether or not people trust your content.

-Now, though, Facebook can detect and react on a much more granular scale.
+Now, though, Facebook filtering can detect and react on a much more granular scale.

-With their new update, Facebook doesn’t just consider your cumulative habits regarding clickbait – they’ll actually limit the reach on individual posts based on whether or not they set off their clickbait sensors.
+Since their 2017 update, Facebook doesn’t just consider your cumulative habits regarding clickbait – they’ll actually limit the reach on individual posts based on whether or not they set off their clickbait sensors.